AuburnSports - Tigers ride hot start, move to 5-0 with win over Colgate

 Colgate clawed back with a 19-5 run midway through the second half, bringing Auburn's lead down to as low as 29 by capitalizing on turnovers and cold shooting from the Tigers.
 The Raiders outscored Auburn in the second half, 41-38.

+"If you let a team like Colgate with all that experience and their shot-makers hang around — look, they outplayed us in the second half," Pearl said.
+"We were still playing hard; we were still trying.
+We got outplayed.

+"So, if we didn't come out with that kind of 20 minutes of effort and energy, shooting and how we were flying around, it could have been a different story."

-For the second straight game, McCormick was the spark plug for Auburn's offense.
+Leaders like McCormick ultimately kept that from happening down the stretch.
+For the second straight game, McCormick was a spark plug for Auburn's offense.
 He was routinely able to break down his defender beyond the arc and get into the middle of the defense, particularly in the first half.
 From there, he was either able to accelerate to the rim — extending around the frontcourt defense for some fancy finishes around the rim — or suck in perimeter defenders to find his teammates for alley-oops.

 McCormick dropped 14 points, a layup shy of matching his career-high set last season in the NCAA Tournament against New Mexico State.
 His eight assists serve as the second-most he's had in an Auburn uniform after his record-setting 16 assists last week against CSUN.